bkarayel/Sentiment-Analysis-for-Job-Ads/README.md

-# Sentiment-Analysis-for-Job-Ads
+# Identfying-Gendered-Wording-on-Job-Ads

-This repository includes sentiment scores of towards job ad using a pre-trained model.
+This repository includes 3 approaches: sentiment scores of towards job ad using a pre-trained model, unsupervised machine learning using k-means and t-SNE, and ranking traits based on word embedding.

-Model: pysentimiento/robertuito-sentiment-analysis
+Sentiment Analysis Model: pysentimiento/robertuito-sentiment-analysis

 1. Sentiment Analysis Notebook
 2. Topic Modeling with GSDMM